shineeeeeeeeeeee/fullstack-chat-app/README.md

-## Feedback

-If you have any feedback, please reach out to us at ssuri2327@gmail.com

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file